Sheoganj

 Nearby is the Erinpura Chhavani, which was the military base station of the British soldiers.
 The nearest railway station is Jawai Bandh.
 Jawai River separates Sumerpur and Sheoganj.
 Falna is within one hour, while Ranakpur is within two-hour drive from here.
 Even Bamnera which is just 12 km. from Sheoganj is also very close for visiting ancient temples.

-The district is known for its enormous pomegranate, papaya, lemon, guava and grapefruit plantations.
+The district is known for its large pomegranate, papaya, lemon, guava and grapefruit plantations.

 Geography

 Sheoganj is located at 25.15°N 73.07°E. It has an average elevation of 260 metres (853 feet).